LuohaoSun/Transformers-for-Time-Series/README.md

 ### Step 2: Dive Into Your First Experiment

-To familiarize yourself with the framework, follow the steps outlined in the [example.ipynb](example.ipynb) Jupyter notebook.
+To familiarize yourself with the framework, follow the steps outlined in the tutorial folder.

 ## Customization